From Ohio History Central

 John Rankin was a Presbyterian minister.
 Up to the American Civil War, he dedicated his life to abolishing slavery.
 After spending several years as a minister and abolitionist in Kentucky, Rankin moved to Ripley to continue his anti-slavery work.
 He most likely moved into this home in 1825, where he continued to serve as a conductor on the Underground Railroad.

-Rankin provided shelter and food to as many as two thousand runaway slaves during his career with the Underground Railroad.
-According to several accounts, none of the runaway slaves whom Rankin helped were ever returned to slavery.
+Rankin provided shelter and food to as many as two thousand fugitive slaves during his career with the Underground Railroad.
+According to several accounts, none of the fugitive slaves whom Rankin helped were ever returned to slavery.
 Harriet Beecher Stowe immortalized Rankin's efforts to help African Americans in her book, Uncle Tom's Cabin.
 Rankin's home was the first stop in Ohio for Eliza, one of the book's main characters, as she sought freedom in the North.